Mive82/JuicedFixes/README.md

 ## Known issues
 There are those known issues:
-  * Unable to change AI companion aggression
-  * Looking left in the race crashes the game
   * Trying to bring controller settings in-game will not change the bindings

 Other issues might be present as well.
 If you happen to find one - please fire an issue on this github page.